 Date of Recognition of Financial Assets.
 The Company recognizes financial assets in the consolidated statement of financial position when it becomes a party to the contractual provisions of the instrument.
 Purchases or sales of financial assets that require delivery of assets within a time frame established by regulation or convention in the marketplace (regular way trades) are recognized on trade date, i.e., the date the Company commits to purchase or sell the asset.

 Initial Recognition of Financial Assets.
-Financial assets are recognized initially at fair value plus, in the case of investments not at fair value through profit or loss (FVPL), transaction costs that are attributable to the acquisition of the financial asset.
+Financial assets are recognized initially at fair value plus, in the case of investments not at FVTPL, transaction costs that are attributable to the acquisition of the financial asset.